 Knowledge is power

 SkeenaWild engages in rigorous and applied scientific research on salmon ecosystems.
-In addition to ongoing fisheries and Wild Salmon Policy related research, we have three science programs underway:
+In addition to ongoing fisheries and Wild Salmon Policy related research, we have four science programs underway:

 - Rebuilding Plans for Diminished Salmon Populations

 - Skeena Sockeye Century Project

 SkeenaWild is supporting several First Nations and their respective fisheries programs – including Wet’suwet’en, Ned’u’ten, and Gitxsan, towards the development of recovery plans for diminished sockeye salmon populations.
 Our work with the Wet’suwet’en Fisheries Program has culminated in the implementation of priority research programs outlined in their Morice Sockeye Recovery Plan, such as the collection of fish scales and genetic tissue for baseline characterization of populations.